jforrest602/projects/MYDFIR_30Day_Challenge_Part2.md

 I did also have to configure a rule to allow incoming connections on port 9200 in my VPC firewall group policy.
 After these two changes, I was able to confirm that the desired data was being ingested into my Elasticsearch instance.

 <img width="966" alt="day10-15" src="https://github.com/user-attachments/assets/57024c15-6c43-4dcc-b312-eb3af5ce5bc7">

+Now, I can start exploring further and begin to better my understanding of how to interpret these logs.